Generations (American TV series)

 Generations is an American soap opera that aired on NBC in the United States from March 27, 1989, to January 25, 1991, and in Canada, where it ran on CBC Television.
+Set in Chicago and its suburbs, Generations centers on three generations of two families, one black and one white.
 The show was groundbreaking in that it was the first soap opera to feature a Black-American family from its inception.
+During its run, the series received seven Daytime Emmy Awards nominations.